terrytangyuan/terrytangyuan.github.com/_posts/2016-06-09-scikit-flow-v09.markdown

 Note: a work-in-progress documentation page can be found [here](https://www.tensorflow.org/versions/master/api_docs/python/contrib.learn.html).

 We welcome any contributions to this exciting project.
 No matter if it's simple typos, bug fixes/reports, or suggestions on enhancements and future directions.
-Do not hesitate to ask me if you'd like to see certain tings in my future blogs.
+Do not hesitate to ask me if you'd like to see certain things in my future blogs.

 <br><b>Copyright Reserved Yuan Tang 2016</b>